Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/DevelopmentEnvironment.md

 Below you can find pieces of software that you should install for the best Orchard developer experience.

-- Visual Studio 2015, 2017 or later with the following plug-ins:
+- Visual Studio 2017, 2019 or later with the following plug-ins:
 	- [Web Essentials](http://vswebessentials.com/) for better client-side development tooling.
 	- [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) to be able to easily compile client-side assets (e.g. LESS to CSS).
-	- [ASP.NET and Web Tools](https://marketplace.visualstudio.com/items?itemName=JacquesEloff.MicrosoftASPNETandWebTools-9689) for VS 2015 also for better client-side development tooling.
 	- [TestDriven.Net](http://www.testdriven.net/download.aspx) or [NUnit Test Adapter](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnitTestAdapter) for running unit tests (beware with NUnit Test Adapter that you have to build the solution while Test Explorer is open to get tests discovered; then use "Group By -> Project" to see better).
-	- [Productivity Power Tools 2017](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProductivityPowerPack2017) or [Productivity Power Tools 2015](https://visualstudiogallery.msdn.microsoft.com/34ebc6a2-2777-421d-8914-e29c1dfa7f5d) mostly for the feature of being able to clean-up unneeded using statements and for re-opening files just closed.
+	- [Productivity Power Tools 2017/2019](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProductivityPowerPack2017) mostly for the feature of being able to clean-up unneeded using statements and for re-opening files just closed.
 	- [Attach To All The Things](https://marketplace.visualstudio.com/items?itemName=thebread.AttachToAllTheThings) for quickly attaching the debugger to an IIS (Express) and other processes or [ReAttach](https://marketplace.visualstudio.com/items?itemName=ErlandR.ReAttach) to quickly re-attach the debugger to previous debug targets.
 	- [SQL Server Compact & SQLite Toolbox](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolbox) for browsing an SQL CE database.
 	- [Code Maid](http://www.codemaid.net/) for various goodies, including progress indicator for builds.
 	- [Lombiq Orchard Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=LombiqVisualStudioExtension.LombiqOrchardVisualStudioExtension) with various Orchard-related features.
-	- [Visual Studio Spell Checker (VS2017 and Later)](https://marketplace.visualstudio.com/items?itemName=EWoodruff.VisualStudioSpellCheckerVS2017andLater) or [Visual Studio Spell Checker (VS2013/VS2015)](https://marketplace.visualstudio.com/items?itemName=EWoodruff.VisualStudioSpellChecker) for avoiding typos in comments and other texts.
+	- [Visual Studio Spell Checker (VS2017 and Later)](https://marketplace.visualstudio.com/items?itemName=EWoodruff.VisualStudioSpellCheckerVS2017andLater) for avoiding typos in comments and other texts.
 	- [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor) to be able to edit Markdown files with a preview window (which can also be used to easily browse Markdown-formatted documentation files locally).
 	- [File Nesting](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.FileNesting) is very handy when adding files to a project with dependencies between them (e.g. scss files with corresponding css, min.css and css.map files).
 - [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx) for installing any necessary local developer tool or SDK.
 Install WebMatrix for simply browsing local SQL CE databases if you don't use the SQL Server Compact & SQLite Toolbox VS extension linked above.